 |Buyer’s agent commission

 |To compensate the agent that represents the buyer (the seller usually pays)

 |$1 for every $1,000 of the property’s sale price

 |To pay the state for the title transfer

 On average, it costs 7.5% of the home price to sell by owner and about 10% of the home price to sell with a real estate agent.
 However, the amount you’ll actually save will depend on repairs you need to make, concessions, and other expenses.

 Use our calculator to get an idea of how much you can expect to spend if you sell without a realtor.

-If you’re considering selling without a realtor in Virginia, check out our friends at Clever Real Estate.
-Clever eliminates all the hassles and headaches of FSBO while helping you pay less than you would for a traditional realtor.
+If you’re considering selling without a realtor in Virginia, check out Real Estate Witch.
+We eliminate all the hassles and headaches of FSBO while helping you pay less than you would for a traditional realtor.

 In Virginia, sellers pay an average of 2.6% to a listing agent.
 Considering the median home value in Virginia is $352,000, that amounts to $9,011.
-But with Clever, you can sell with a top local agent for just 1.5%, letting you keep more of your home’s equity in your pocket.
+But with Real Estate Witch, you can sell with a top local agent for just 1.5%, letting you keep more of your home’s equity in your pocket.

 7 steps to sell a home in Virginia without a realtor